ProprioCS/Provia.Documents/Quick Add Opportunity Form.md

 3. Enhanced user experience: The simplified form layout and intuitive field arrangement make it easy for users to input data accurately and quickly, improving overall user satisfaction and adoption.

-By leveraging NetSuite's customization capabilities and tailoring the Quick Add Opportunity form to the unique needs of contract furniture dealers, this solution will help streamline the sales process, improve data quality, and ultimately contribute to increased sales productivity within the Orion suite.Solution Type
+By leveraging NetSuite's customization capabilities and tailoring the Quick Add Opportunity form to the unique needs of contract furniture dealers, this solution will help streamline the sales process, improve data quality, and ultimately contribute to increased sales productivity within the Provia suite.Solution Type

 ·       Modules – extensive functionality that may include external integrations, frameworks – big stuff